 Our OSB and particleboard are used primarily in sheathing, flooring and other construction applications.
 MDF applications include cabinet doors, mouldings and interior wall paneling.
-Our European panel products are sold under the trademarks SterlingOSB Zero[®] (OSB), CaberFloor[®] (particleboard), Conti [®] (particleboard) and CaberWood[®] (MDF).
+Our European panel products are sold under the trademarks SterlingOSB Zero® (OSB), CaberFloor® (particleboard), and CaberMDFTM (MDF).